Logo preload

 Daily work

-Once repairs are underway, digital inspection platforms streamline workflows to make sure every worker is on task and executing exactly what needs to be done, safely, while still incorporating real-time flexibility to adapt to changing circumstances.
+After repairs commence, digital inspection platforms streamline workflows.
+They ensure every worker performs tasks safely and as required.
+These platforms also offer real-time flexibility to adapt to changing circumstances.
 Here are some of the benefits of digital tools that make this happen:

-• Checklists.
-As mentioned, checklists can be tailored to specific tasks and populated with SOPs so that everyone on site knows what exact procedures to follow, helping eliminate the individual mistakes that eventually lead up to costly delays and rework.
+As previously mentioned, checklists can be customized for specific tasks and filled with SOPs.
+This ensures that everyone on-site understands the exact procedures to follow, reducing individual errors that can result in expensive delays and rework.

-• Task assignment.
-When everyone works from the same platform uploaded on the device in their pockets, supervisors can monitor overall progress and assign individual tasks on the fly, responding to any situation that comes up.
+When everyone uses the same pocket device platform, supervisors can monitor progress and assign tasks on the fly, responding to any situation that arises.

-• Issue reporting.
-As repair work unfolds, further safety issues will likely crop up that need to be quickly identified.
-Even if they aren’t trained as such, on-site workers can assist in ad hoc inspections.
-For example, leading platforms like Fulcrum incorporate a convenient QR code to report safety issues which are then seamlessly imported into the field inspection database so remediation can begin right away.
+As repair work progresses, additional safety issues may emerge, requiring swift identification.
+On-site workers, even if not trained for it, can assist in ad hoc inspections.
+Leading platforms like Fulcrum include a convenient QR code for reporting safety issues, which are seamlessly imported into the field inspection database for immediate remediation to start.

-• Safety protocols.
 As repairs progress, the complexity of bridge repair likely means that safety protocols will change for both workers and the public.
-Updated safety protocols for each stage can be quickly sent around to all team members to adjust how they are doing their jobs and what measures should be in place to protect public safety.
+Each stage can quickly send updated safety protocols to all team members.
+They then adjust how they perform their jobs and implement measures to protect public safety.

-• Efficiency and speed.
 Bridge work causes significant public inconvenience, putting repair teams under considerable pressure to complete the work as quickly as possible.
-A digital inspection platform features – shared data updated in real-time, task assignment, visibility and oversight, easy-to-follow checklists, and more – equals a field team directly engaged in streamlined workflows that can get the work done on time and without the need for rework.
+A digital inspection platform features shared data updated in real-time, task assignment, visibility, and oversight.
+It also includes easy-to-follow checklists, resulting in a field team engaged in streamlined workflows, completing work on time and without rework.

-• Back-end data and visibility.
-Successful bridge triage and repairs are premised on the collection of a wide variety of data points.
-When digital platforms can quickly merge and parse the totality of data, supervisors gain valuable data-driven insights into how work is being performed and how it can be improved.
+Successful bridge triage and repairs rely on gathering diverse data points.
+When digital platforms rapidly merge and analyze all data, supervisors attain valuable data-driven insights into work performance and improvement opportunities.
 Data analysis makes visible roadblocks otherwise left unseen, leading to better decisions that optimize workflows.
 It is this kind of high-level, single-pane visibility – merging inspection data with a wide range of tasks and SOPs, available to all stakeholders – that sets a successful digital platform apart.

 Let’s build this together

-Interested in reading more about how unsafe, structurally unsound bridges became the most visible and problematic infrastructure issue in the United States?
+Interested in reading more about how unsafe, structurally unsound bridges became the most visible infrastructure issue in the United States?
 Check out the full guide here!